NESCent/hip_hack_howto/hackathon-model-descr.md

 leadership team is put in charge early on the process, and is assembled from people that are invested in the event's outcomes and that between them represent a wide umbrella of perspectives.

+**Structured first day, unstructured rest.** Most of the first day of hackathons in this model is taken up by structured activities that start with welcoming everyone and end with participants breaking up into teams with self-chosen target projects.
+The rest of the time is largely unstructured, with teams determining their schedule on their own.
+The whole event concludes with show-and-tell of each team, followed by identifying actions the sponsor can take, or resources the sponsor could help establish, to aid post-hackathon completion and, ideally, sustainability of nascent products.

+**Daily succinct and brief report-outs ("standups").** To ensure that related or dependent pieces of work across teams remain coordinated, each team briefly reports its status, plans for continuation, and current roadblocks once on each day after the first.
+This format is borrowed from the daily "standups" in agile software development methodologies.
+Including current roadblocks is intended to allow tapping into the collective expertise in the room to overcome these.

 **All products are public and open-source, immediately.** This normally implies that all software tools or resources targeted by work